kovidgoyal/kitty/docs/keyboard-protocol.rst

 This makes it very easy to parse key events in an application.
-In particular, :kbd:`ctrl+c` will no longer generate the ``SIGINT`` signal, but instead be delivers as a ``CSI u`` escape code.
+In particular, :kbd:`ctrl+c` will no longer generate the ``SIGINT`` signal, but instead be delivered as a ``CSI u`` escape code.
 This has the nice side effect of making it much easier to integrate into the application event loop.
 The only exceptions are the :kbd:`Enter, Tab and Backspace` keys which still generate the same bytes as in legacy mode this is to allow the user to type and execute commands